hashicorp/vault/website/source/docs/agent/index.html.md

 the standard listener configuration, an Agent's listener configuration also supports an additional optional entry:

-- `require_request_header (bool: optional)` - Require that all incoming HTTP requests on this listener must have an `X-Vault-Request: true` header entry.
+- `require_request_header (bool: false)` - Require that all incoming HTTP requests on this listener must have an `X-Vault-Request: true` header entry.
-  Using this option offers an additional layer of protection from Service Side Request Forgery attacks when the Agent has `auto-auth` turned on.
-Requests on the listener that do not have the proper `X-Vault-Request` header will fail, with a HTTP response status code of `412: Precondition Failed`.
+  Using this option offers an additional layer of protection from Service Side Request Forgery attacks.
+Requests on the listener that do not have the proper `X-Vault-Request` header will fail, with a HTTP response status code of `412:
+  Precondition Failed`.

 ## Example Configuration